Moïra Gynt Lyrics in English Tim Dup

 Below, I translated the lyrics of the song Moïra Gynt by Tim Dup from French to English.

-You dance and you vanish
+You dance and slip away

-You trace your path
+You make your way

 In your filthy jacket